CodingItWrong/user-modifiable-software/hypercard/properties.md

 Here's an introduction from Atkinson to most of the levels:

 - **Typing:** "[HyperCard] initially comes at 'typing', which is one of the lower levels.
 This is enough to use all of the stacks that come with HyperCard; it's enough to add cards to the address book and type in appointments and things like that.
 But there's a growth path here that you can go further than that.
 At the typing level, the menus are relatively simple."
-(BAPH 15:37)
+(BAPH 15:48)
 - **Painting:** "If you decide to go the next level, painting brings up another menu that has in it painting tools."
-(BAPH 18:00)
+(BAPH 18:41)
 - **Authoring:** "The next level is an authoring level that, when you choose that, brings up yet another menu.
 The objects menu lets you start to see a little of the anatomy of a stack.
 You can see that it consists of buttons, fields, cards, backgrounds, and the stack itself.
 You can get information about those.
 And choosing the authoring level enables the button and field tools."
 (BAPH 21:03)
 - **Scripting:** "Another problem happens in the erector set, which is that they never had the piece that you want: you want a particular shaped piece, and they don't have it, and they never have had it, and you don't have a sheet metal stamp, so you can't add to it.
 And that's where HyperCard's button library, that would be the same thing as if you went to the button library and they don't have a button that does this, and there's one that does similar to it, but not quite it.
 You can then modify it.
 That's what the next user level is all about: scripting lets you see behind the buttons and modify and enhance them.
 And it's okay if only a fraction of the HyperCard users learn the scripting language, because they'll make a nice library of buttons for other people to cut and paste.
 My experience has been a lot of people are learning the scripting language."
 (BAPH 32:51)
 - **Programming:** "Now the last user level isn't shown.
 It's sort of off the end here, and it's called programming.
 This programming level means you go and you buy a compiler and you learn how to write C or Pascal or assembly language and you learn how to call the Macintosh Toolkit interface, and a couple years later you're ready to write a little piece of program that can then be called from the scripting language as though it were built in.
 It's very easy, just as we can extend the button library by writing scripts, we can extend the scripting language by native code.
 So if you write a little ten-line Pascal procedure that puts out some bytes to the serial port to control, say, a video disc, then you can call that from within a script.
 And people can cut and paste buttons that use that without knowing about the programming side of it on the backend.
 In this way, HyperCard can- really, behind a button, you can have it do almost anything that the Macintosh can do."
 (BAPH 38:36)

 The levels function as a "growth path":

-> But there's a growth path here that you can go further than [the typing level]
->
 > If and when you decide to go beyond the typing level- …I think there are a lot of people who will be using HyperCard as an access tool to get at stacks that other people have made, and there's a gentle gradual path to allow those people to become authors of information as opposed to just users, but it's okay to stay a user of information.
 Think how many Walkmen Sony sells, and they don't record.
 HyperCard is both a playback tool and an authoring tool.

+(BAPH 18:01)

 The levels are made to build on one another.
 For example, at the Authoring level, before you reach Scripting, you can already work with interactive functionality by moving around buttons with the scripts that come with them:

 > Now, the beauty of this is that when I pasted that button, I didn't get just a picture of a button: I got its intellienge to come with it.
 That's half of the beauty of the erector set approach, is that you're actually moving around capability…So this is sort of how the software erector set approach works at making interactive information.
 You copy and paste or modify and paint yourself images until it looks the way you want it.
 And you copy and paste buttons until it acts the way you want it.

-(BAPH 31:45)
+(BAPH 31:46)

 At the Authoring level you can hook up basic interactivity like setting a button to navigate to a certain card.
 When you do this, that functionality is implemented as an automatically-generated script.
 As a result, when you move to the Scripting level, you can see the script that was generated, learn, and modify it: